Revision Meniscus Repair Overview

 Patients will be encouraged to utilize crutches and a knee brace for a predetermined amount of time following revision meniscus repair.
 Patients will also be encouraged to keep the repaired knee and leg elevated for the first few days to a week to help accelerate the healing process.
 Dr. Provencher will prescribe a detailed physical therapy program that will begin shortly after knee revision surgery.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The physical therapy program is aimed at restoring stability, mobility, and overall function to the repaired joint.

-For additional information on revision meniscus repair, or to determine if you are an ideal candidate for knee revision surgery, please contact the Vail, Aspen and Denver, Colorado orthopedic office of Dr. Matthew Provencher.
+For additional information on revision meniscus repair, or to determine if you are an ideal candidate for knee revision surgery, please contact the Vail, Aspen and Denver, Colorado orthopedic office of knee surgeon Dr. Matthew Provencher.